runabol/tork-web/README.md

 You can override the default configuration by creating an `.env.local` file.

-## TODO

-1. Show node status
-2. Add a drop-down of sample jobs on New Job page.
-3. Job stats

 ## License

 Copyright (c) 2023-present Arik Cohen.
 Tork and Tork Web is free and open-source software licensed under the MIT License.